lucylow/Starfish/README.md

   [![License](https://img.shields.io/aur/license/android-studio.svg)]()

+---
+### Introduction &#x1F49C;

-The Proof of Concept (PoC) Data Marketplace built for [Ocean Protocol's Data Economy Challenge](https://oceanprotocol.com/challenge/1/).
-A decentralized data echange that inventivies publishing data for raining artificial intelligence models.
-Encourages distribution and consumption of data for data scientists and AI researchers.
+The Proof of Concept (PoC) Data Marketplace.
+A decentralized data exchange that inventivies publishing data for training artificial intelligence models.
+Encourages distribution and consumption of data for AI specialists, data scientists, big data engineers, or buisness intelligence professionals.
+Quality data is an asset for data scientists and researchers.
+Help grow the decentralized data ecosystem by allowing users to explore, download, and publish open data sets.

 Implementation of the paper ["A Decentralized Data Exchance Protocol to Unlock Data for Artifical Intelligence"](https://oceanprotocol.com/marketplace-framework.pdf).